Click It or Ticket

 Safety Belt Facts.

 • Men make up the majority of those killed in motor vehicle traffic crashes.
-In 2019, 65% of the 22,215 passenger vehicle occupants who were killed were men.
-Men also wear their safety belts at a lower rate than women do — 51% of men killed in crashes were unrestrained, compared to 40% of women killed in crashes.
-In Florida, the 2019 survey results indicate that female passengers are more likely to wear a safety belt than male passengers (92.1% versus 87.9%).
+In 2022, 72% of the 40,406 passenger vehicle occupants who were killed nationally were men.
+Men also wear their safety belts at a lower rate than women do.
+In Florida, the 2023 survey results indicate that female passengers are more likely to wear a safety belt than male passengers (92.8% versus 86.9%).

-• Rural versus urban locations: People who live in rural areas might believe their crash exposure is lower, but in 2019, there were 11,971 passenger vehicle fatalities in rural locations, compared to 10,187 fatalities in urban locations.
+• Rural versus urban locations: In 2022, there were 17,283 passenger vehicle fatalities in rural locations, compared to 25,203 fatalities in urban locations.
 Out of those fatalities, 48% of those killed in the rural locations were not wearing their safety belts, compared to 45% in urban locations.

 Resources